ANNarchy/ANNarchy/docs/Example.rst

     * :doc:`example/BarLearning`: an implementation of the bar learning problem, illustrating the synaptic plasticity in rate-coded networks.

     * :doc:`example/Izhikevich`: an implementation of the simple pulse-coupled network described in (Izhikevich, 2003).
 It shows how to build a simple spiking network without synaptic plasticity.

+    * :doc:`example/VogelsAbbott`: an implementation of the balanced network described in (Vogels and Abbott, 2005).
+It shows how to build a simple spiking network using integrate-and-fire neurons and sparse connectivity.

     * :doc:`example/STDP`: an example using spike-timing dependent plasticity (STDP).